 From mid-2014 to early 2016, oil and natural gas prices fell dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
-While oil and natural gas prices have since improved from the first quarter of 2016 and throughout 2017, a retracement of oil and natural gas prices to levels seen in early 2016 would likely affect oil and natural gas production levels and therefore reduce the demand for drilling and oilfield services by oil and natural gas clients which may have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+While oil and natural gas prices have steadily improved from the first quarter of 2016 and throughout most of 2018, a retracement of oil and natural gas prices to levels seen in early 2016 would likely affect oil and natural gas production levels and therefore reduce the demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
+In addition, in Canada many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI.
+Furthermore, there is ongoing uncertainty around the ability for WCSB producers to reach markets given the status of several proposed pipeline projects, the potential for a change to US trade policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
+A continued decline in the Canadian market could result in adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its Canadian cost generating units.
+These additional risks in Canada could adversely affect CES' Canadian business.